Is there a way to start closing enterprise deals faster

 The truth is that with multiple touch points, multiple decision makers, legacy styles of selling and lots of legal red tape, it’s been hard for the industry to change.

-The answers to all these questions are deeply embedded in psychology—how we think, how we make decisions.
-By understanding psychological concepts and biases, you can tailor pieces of your sales process, like proposals and landing pages to significantly affect the way enterprise decision-makers perceive your offer.
+The answers to all these questions are deeply embedded in psychology: how we think and how we make decisions.
+By understanding psychological concepts and biases, you can tailor pieces of your sales process, like proposals and landing pages, to significantly affect the way enterprise decision-makers perceive your offer.
 This will smoothen out your sales process to work more efficiently, helping you close quicker and higher quality prospects.

 Have you ever visited an online shopping website and ended up buying nothing at all after hours of mindless browsing?
 You can thank analysis paralysis—a default shutdown of the brain when it’s presented with too many options.